Recommended as Stock of the Week on February 16, 2026

 From recommendation (February 16, 2026)

-Is United Parcel Service - When the largest customer becomes a competitor a good investment?
+Is United Parcel Service Inc a good investment?

-United Parcel Service - When the largest customer becomes a competitor has a Leeway Score of 65.5/100, which is rated as Excellent.
+United Parcel Service Inc has a Leeway Score of 65.5/100, which is rated as Excellent.
 The Leeway Score combines business quality, fundamental evaluation, and valuation cycle into a comprehensive assessment.
 A higher score indicates stronger investment quality based on AI-powered fundamental analysis.

-United Parcel Service - When the largest customer becomes a competitor is a company characterized by the following investment thesis: United Parcel Service, Inc., a package delivery and logistics provider, offers transportation and delivery services.
+United Parcel Service Inc is a company characterized by the following investment thesis: United Parcel Service, Inc., a package delivery and logistics provider, offers transportation and delivery services.
 It operates through two segments, U.S. Domestic Package and International Package.
 The U.S. Domestic Package segment offers time-definite delivery services for express letters, documents, packages and palletized freight through air and ground services.
 The International Package segment provides small package operations in Europe, the Middle East and Africa, Canada and Latin America, and Asia.
 The company offers a range of guaranteed day- and time-definite international transportation services; day-definite services; cross-border ground package delivery; contract-only, e-commerce solutions for non-urgent, and cross-border shipments; and international service for urgent and palletized shipments.
 It also provides international air and ocean freight forwarding, contract logistics, customs brokerage and insurance, mail services, healthcare logistics, distribution, and post-sales services.
 United Parcel Service, Inc. was founded in 1907 and is headquartered in Atlanta, Georgia.
-United Parcel Service Inc operates in the Industrials / Integrated Freight & Logistics industry is based in USA employs around 241,250 people.
-United Parcel Service Inc recently reported revenue of about 88.66B USD, a profit margin of 6.29%, return on equity of 33.77%, a market capitalisation around 80.68B USD, valuation multiples of roughly 14.5x earnings, 0.9x sales, 5x book value.
-Analyst consensus currently expects earnings per share of around 7.97 USD with year‑over‑year growth of 13.14%.
-United Parcel Service Inc has an ongoing dividend policy and pays around 6.56 USD per share (6.92% yield).
+United Parcel Service Inc operates in the Industrials / Integrated Freight & Logistics industry is based in USA employs around 460,000 people.
+United Parcel Service Inc recently reported revenue of about 88.32B USD, a profit margin of 5.94%, return on equity of 33.35%, a market capitalisation around 86.68B USD, valuation multiples of roughly 16.5x earnings, 1x sales, 5.5x book value.
+Analyst consensus currently expects earnings per share of around 8.00 USD with year‑over‑year growth of 12.19%.
+United Parcel Service Inc has an ongoing dividend policy and pays around 6.56 USD per share (6.49% yield).

 What are the key metrics for UPS.NYSE?